ImpulseFlowBeta/1.0.3/demos/SystemD/readme.md

 ## SystemD: journalctl demo

-This demo shows use of a PowerShell script module to wrap a native tool (journalctl) so that the output is structured for filtering and presentation control. `journalctl` is expressed as a cmdlet: Get-SystemDJournal, and the JSON output of journalctl is converted to a PowerShell object.
+This demo shows use of a engine script module to wrap a native tool (journalctl) so that the output is structured for filtering and presentation control. `journalctl` is expressed as a cmdlet: Get-SystemDJournal, and the JSON output of journalctl is converted to the object.

 ## Prerequisites ##
-- Requires a SystemD-based operating system (Red Hat or CentOS 7, Ubuntu 16.04)
+- Requires a Windows 10/11
 - Install PowerShell